smorey2/libcu/docs/sentinel.md

 ### Message - String
 Message asset(s) referenced outside of the message payload, like string values, must be coalesced into the message payload. refered values offset(s) must be adjusted to align memory maps.
 * `base` must be first
-* `base` constructor parameters of `size` are required
+* `base` constructor parameters of `flow` and `size` are required
 * `size` should contain enough space to hold the message with it's embeded values, and must be remain under the `SENTINEL_MSGSIZE` plus the `sentinelCommand` overhead size, or sentinel paging will occur.
-* `ptrsIn` defines references, replacing the original pointers with the emeded one and apply the offset to align memory maps.
+* `ptrsIn` defines in-references, replacing the original pointers with the emeded one and apply the offset to align memory maps.
 ```
 struct module_string {
 	sentinelMessage base;